vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 1. Create a function that we can call in an anchor element (and elsewhere) to enable navigation **to** a different path.
 2. Intercept the event of navigating back using the browser's back button.

-### Creating a function to navigate to another path

 First and foremost, we require a function that we can call whenever we need to navigate to a different page.
 The approach to achieve this involves programmatically replacing the URL using a `window` method while simultaneously triggering an event that we can subscribe to and handle the re-rendering process accordingly:

 ```ts